pkr2805/job-schedular/README.md

    bin/kafka-topics.sh --create --topic job-result --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
    ```

-### 3. Build and Upload Sample JAR Files
+### 4. Prepare JAR Files

-1. Run the build script to compile the sample JAR files:
+1. The project includes sample JAR files in the `jar_files-main` directory
+2. Upload these JAR files to MinIO using the provided script:
    ```
-   scripts/build-jars.bat
+   register-jars.ps1
    ```
-2. Upload the JAR files to MinIO:
-   - Open the MinIO web interface at http://localhost:9000
-   - Navigate to the `jars` bucket
+   Or manually upload them to the `jars` folder in the `data` bucket
-   - Upload the JAR files from the `sample-jars/*/target` directories

-### 4. Build and Run the Backend
+### 5. Build and Run the Backend

 1. Build the application:
    ```